To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Results Discussion

 \section{Results \& Discussion}

 We recruited 58 participants.
 However, we had to exclude data from 10 participants for various reasons, including a bug in the robot's program and the robot's failure.
 Consequently, our data analysis is based on the remaining 48 participants, consisting of 22 females, 24 males, and 2 selection ``others", with an average age of 24.02~$\pm$~3.93.
-The majority were University students (44), 3 were postdoctoral or visiting researchers, and 1 was a staff member.
+The majority were university students (44), 3 were postdoctoral or visiting researchers, and 1 was a staff member.
 The results of this study can be analyzed from three key perspectives: 1- participants' perception of the tasks, the robot, and collaboration, 2- participants' preference and performance, 3- the robot's actions and performance.
 The first two perspectives were explored in \cite{fetch_human}.
 Building on their findings, this paper focuses on the latter.
 Furthermore, we delve into specific participant cases to illustrate how the robot adapted to individuals and various situations.
+Part of the data from this study is available online\footnote{\url{https://github.com/aslali/lead-follow-cobot-data}}.

 \begin{remark} We used the Kruskal–Wallis H test, a nonparametric statistical test, to determine whether there are statistically significant differences between two or more groups.
 When a significant overall difference exists among multiple groups, we employ the Dunn test as a post hoc analysis to identify specific group differences. \end{remark} \begin{remark} Analyzing the results based on the tasks corresponds to the chronological sequence, commencing from Task 0 and concluding with Task 3. \end{remark}